twome/pinguno/readme.md

 - Mac: download [pinguno-macos]()
 - Windows: download [pinguno.exe]()

-The installation is portable and by default will output JSON and human-readable text log files to `./logs`, creating that directory anew if needed.
+This is a "command-line" application, which means it doesn't have a graphical interface and must be run in a "shell" (Terminal on macOS or CMD on Windows).
+The app is portable (doesn't need to be "installed"; you just run the program where you downloaded it).
+By default, it'll output JSON (structured data for machines to read, in text) and human-readable text log files to `./logs`, creating that directory anew if needed.
 Apart from that, no other files/directory will be modified by the CLI executable.

 ### Usage

-NB.
-Don't forget to change your OS settings so your computer doesn't fall asleep, or Pinguno will be unable to log continuously (Pinguno can't override that behaviour).
+NB: Don't forget to change your OS settings so your computer doesn't fall asleep, or Pinguno will be unable to log continuously (Pinguno can't override that behaviour).

 #### CLI version: